IEFA BEST PRACTICES CONFERENCE

 - gain familiarity with each of the Essential Understandings

 - explore practical classroom integration of IEFA

 Earn renewal units (2 per session or 12 for all 6 sessions).
 Registration and completion of a follow-up survey provided after each webinar is required to earn OPI renewal units.

 Wednesdays 4:00 - 5:30 p.m.

-In addition to this live series, there will be a Dive Deeper series happening each week following each live session of this series.
-Attendance at the LIVE webinar is required as a PREREQUISITE to attend the Dive Deeper Series that explores curriculum implementation that reinforces each Essential Understanding.
+In addition to this live series, there will be a Deeper Dive series happening each week following each live session of this series.
+Attendance at the LIVE webinar is highly recommended prior to attending the Deeper Dive Series that explores curriculum implementation that reinforces each Essential Understanding.

 For registration questions, please contact Joan Franke, OPI Indian Education for All Administrative Assistant.